virtanen-ville/citybike-tracking/README.md

 This is an app (UI and a backend service) for displaying data from journeys made with city bikes in the Helsinki Capital area.

+**A live version of the app can be found here: <https://citybike-tracking.vercel.app>**

+The example site is hosted in Vercel and the backend service is hosted in Heroku.
+The database is hosted in MongoDB Atlas.
+Only 2021-05, 2021-06 and station data is imported to the example site (because of free Atlas restrictions).

+## The app

+This is a web application that uses a backend service to fetch the data.
+Backend is made with NodeJS and frontend uses React and NextJS.
+Language used is TypeScript.

+Backend uses a MongoDB database, which is hosted in whatever MongoDB instance you wish to use (use environment variable MONGO_URI to provide a MongoDB URI address).

+If you use the provided Dockerfile and docker-compose the MongoDB instance will run in Docker container and the backend will connect to that instance.
+The database is populated with the data from the CSV files at startup.

+## Data sources

 To run the app download three datasets of journey data.
 The data is owned by City Bike Finland.

 -   <https://dev.hsl.fi/citybikes/od-trips-2021/2021-05.csv>